 As the company's sole designer, I owned UX design, UX research, and UI design.
 Specifically, I:

 - developed sketches to meet product requirements,

-- owned user research, creating low-fidelity prototypes and facilitating tests with active customers,
+- owned user research, creating low-fidelity prototypes and getting direct feedback from customers,

-- created high-fidelity mockups and detailed technical requirements for direct handoff to 3 developments teams (2 local, 1 remote), and
+- created high-fidelity mockups and detailed technical requirements for direct handoff to 3 development teams (2 local, 1 remote), and

 - supported all engineering teams through sprint cycles, providing detail for unforeseen edge cases, and adjusting design when necessary to ensure sprint goals were met.